OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-27.md

 ## 1 Chronicles 27:30

-> and over the camels was Obil the Ishmaelite;
+> and overseeing the camels was Obil the Ishmaelite;
-> and over the donkeys was Jehdeiah the Meronothite;
+> and managing the donkeys was Jehdeiah the Meronothite;

 ---